The 3 Steps You're Missing When Planning Anything—Including Sermon Prep

 • Make grocery list: thirty minutes

 • It’s peak shopping hours with crowded aisles and long checkout lanes.
-Plus you run into a parishioner who was at the store searching for comfort food because she’d just come from the vet’s after putting her dog down, so total time in grocery store: 2 hours
+Plus you run into a parishioner who was at the store searching for comfort food because she’d just come from the vet’s after putting her dog down, so total time in the grocery store: 2 hours

 • Load groceries into car: 15 minutes